Thesis and Dissertation Information

 - Develop tentative proposal

-- Make changes suggested by committee
+- Make suggested edits from the committee (if any)

 - Proofread final version

 - Submit final version and the signed signature page to Graduate School by published semester deadlines